MHKiT-Software/MHKiT-Python/README.md

 7. If you want to allow anyone with push access to the upstream repository to make changes to your pull request, select **Allow edits from maintainers**.
 8. To create a pull request that is ready for review, click **Create Pull Request**.
 To create a draft pull request, use the drop-down and select **Create Draft Pull Request**, then click **Draft Pull Request**.
 More information about draft pull requests can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests)
 9. MHKiT-Python adminstrators will review your pull request and contact you if needed.

+## Code Formatting in MHKiT

+MHKiT adheres to the "black" code formatting standard to maintain a consistent and readable code style.
+Developers contributing to MHKiT have several options to ensure their code meets this standard:

+1. **Manual Formatting with Black**: Install the 'black' formatter and run it manually from the terminal to format your code.
+This can be done by executing a command like `black [file or directory]`.

+2. **IDE Extension**: If you are using an Integrated Development Environment (IDE) like Visual Studio Code (VS Code), you can install the 'black' formatter as an extension.
+This allows for automatic formatting of code within the IDE.

+3. **Pre-Commit Hook**: Enable the pre-commit hook in your development environment.
+This automatically formats your code with 'black' each time you make a commit, ensuring that all committed code conforms to the formatting standard.

+For detailed instructions on installing and using 'black', please refer to the [Black Documentation](https://black.readthedocs.io/en/stable/).
+This resource provides comprehensive guidance on installation, usage, and configuration of the formatter.